JouniZY/File-Manager-Program/Wireless management programming/Readme.md

 ![Image of Yaktocat]
 https://github.com/JouniZY/File-Manager-Program/blob/master/images/Screen%20Shot%202017-02-14%20at%2011.18.20%20pm.png

-5.4 Switch the work mode of the wireless memory device to the Internet mode
+Switch the work mode of the wireless memory device to the Internet mode<br/>
 ``` javascript
 function wifi_switch_infra()
 {